JANUARY 5-WEEK || Boundaries + Consent for People Pleasers

 Payment + Pricing

-You can read about why my prices are what they are on my Business + Financial Transparency page.
+You can read about why our prices are what they are on our Business + Financial Transparency page.

-If this is cost-prohibitive, you are always welcome to make me an offer, especially if you are in a country where the exchange rate makes this class financially inaccessible.
+If this is cost-prohibitive, you are always welcome to make us an offer, especially if you are in a country where the exchange rate makes this class financially inaccessible.

 Some things you should know about this course and about me…